How to Create a Relaxing Morning Routine When You Only Have 15 Minutes

 “How do I want to feel today?”

 Silently repeat your chosen word or phrase three times.
+Imagine the word filling your lungs as you breathe.
 Let it settle in your chest like a quiet anchor.
-This isn’t affirmations for productivity—it’s emotional preparation.
+This is different from affirmations for productivity, which focus on achievement.
+This is emotional preparation.
+By deciding your internal state in advance, you are less likely to be swept away by the chaos of the day.

 Minute 12–15: Savor One Mindful Moment